 - Tel: +81 (0)74 224 4700

-Classy Kikusuiro Ryokan is conveniently located adjacent to Nara Park in a well-preserved vintage home.
-The two main restaurants here serve Japanese and western cuisine and the Bekkan Kikusuiro (Annex) Restaurant offers traditional Japanese food.
-If you are looking for a unique experience, they also can organize a geisha performance featuring traditional dance and music.
-Currently there are fewer than 15 geishas in Nara, so the experience can be something very special.
+Classy Kikusuiro Ryokan is conveniently located next to Nara Park in a well-preserved vintage home.
+The 2 main restaurants here serve Japanese and western cuisine, and the Bekkan Kikusuiro (annex) Restaurant offers traditional Japanese food.
+If you're looking for a unique experience, they also can organize a geisha performance featuring traditional dance and music.
+There are only a handful of geishas in Nara, so the experience can be something very special.
 Advance booking is required.
 Major credit cards accepted and prices are not necessary cheap.

 Mangyoku is an attractive neighborhood restaurant popular with the locals.
-If you could only eat at one restaurant in Nara Mangyoku is probably the best place to choose.
+If you could only eat at one restaurant in Nara, Mangyoku would be a good choice.
 On top of the fine cuisine, you will also have chance to admire the simple but elegant architecture dating back to 1742.
 Mangyoki once was an okiya (a boarding house of geishas as well as maikos or apprentice geishas) and some of the restaurant’s furniture was actually used by those ladies back in the old days.
 English-language menus available and prices are reasonable.

 Harishin is famous for serving delicious kaiseki or Japanese set meals usually consisting of soup, rice, pickled vegetables and a few side dishes.
 For the Japanese, the presentation of the meal itself is as important as its freshness and ingredients.
 Though the food might be well prepared, if it is not beautifully presented the meal is considered incomplete and a dining experience at this restaurant is a good example of this belief.
 Harishin is one of the well-preserved traditional wooden houses and shops that line old narrow lanes in this part of Nara and it offers traditional tatami mat dining with a view of a traditional Japanese garden.
 Major credit cards accepted.